 It is important to recognise that the Covid pandemic has had a huge impact on bus patronage and services in the Greater Nottingham area are not yet seeing patronage at pre-Covid levels.
-At the moment, patronage is around 75% of pre-pandemic levels, and it is hoped that this will increase over coming months with the return to offices, schools and universities.
+Now, patronage is around (86% \awaiting operator data for final figure) of pre-pandemic levels.

 However, commuters are less likely to travel as much as they did previously, and more people are seeking services more locally, suggesting city centres will face more of a challenge in obtaining pre-pandemic levels of patronage.